 Keeping your website free of broken images is important for maintaining a good reputation, engaging users, and boosting your search engine rankings.
 As explained above, there are various ways to detect and fix broken images in WordPress.

-If you prefer to fix broken images in WordPress yourself, start by finding out what’s causing the problem.
-It could be a damaged file, a wrong file path, or something else.
+If you prefer to fix broken images in WordPress yourself, start by identifying the cause.
+It could be a damaged or incorrect file path.
 Once you know the cause, you can fix it by restoring, replacing, or deleting the image.